tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 Tahoe nodes implement internal serialization to make sure that a single Tahoe node cannot conflict with itself.
-For example, it is safe to issue two directory modification requests to a single tahoe node's webapi server at the same time, because the Tahoe node will internally delay one of them until after the other has finished being applied.
+For example, it is safe to issue two directory modification requests to a single tahoe node's web-API server at the same time, because the Tahoe node will internally delay one of them until after the other has finished being applied.
 (This feature was introduced in Tahoe-1.1; back with Tahoe-1.0 the web client was responsible for serializing